furnishup/blueprint3d/README.md

 ## /src Directory

-The source directory contains the core of the project.
+The `src` directory contains the core of the project.
 Here is a description of the various sub-directories:

 `floorplanner` - 2D view/controller for editing the floorplan